LandRegistry/development-environment-alpha/README.md

 And to run the tests for an application simply execute the following

 ```
-dev\run-unit-tests
+dev/run-unit-tests
 ```

 ### Requirement for layout of the application repositories
 The expected layout for application repositories is defined in the (Flask Examples)[https://github.com/LandRegistry/flask-examples] repository.

 ### Configuring ports
-All applications must manage the configuration of their own ports.
-Currently this is done in the Procfile in each application, as an argument to gunicorn.
+All applications HTTP ports are managed in the /script/apps file.
+Look there for examples.

 ### Unit tests
 The development environment automatically installs (py.test)[http://pytest.org/latest/]